 How does your work affect the world around us?

-We are providing a route for manufacturers to directly use their waste CO2 – it can be processed into polymers, furnishing products that can be sold for profit.
-We are enabling manufacturers to reduce their carbon footprint and produce circular (recycled) products.
-The CO2 directly replaces traditional petrochemicals, which are derived from fossil fuels, further increasing the products’ sustainability.
+We are providing large CO2 emitters with a way to reduce their carbon footprint and contribute to the circular economy.
+Our work gives companies a way to directly use their waste CO2 in processes that create the raw materails for items that can be sold for profit.
+And the CO2 directly replaces traditional petrochemicals, which are derived from fossil fuels, further increasing the products’ sustainability.

 What is your typical day like?